 Boils may begin as a tender, pinkish-red, swollen, firm area in the skin.
 Eventually, it feels like a water filled balloon or cyst.
 In the last stage, the centre of the area softens and becomes filled with infection-fighting white blood cells.
-The collection of white blood cells, bacteria, and proteins is called pus.
+The collection of white blood cells, bacteria, and proteins is called Pus.
 Eventually, the pus forms a head that can be surgically opened or spontaneously drain out through the surface of the skin.

 Symptoms of Boils

 and general ill feeling, when the infection is severe.
 Sometimes unpleasant smell may emit from boils, especially when it is drained or when emission of pus is on the way.
 The areas of a human body where boils occur most commonly are the back, stomach, underarms, shoulders, face, lip, eyes, nose, thighs and buttocks, etc. However, boils can be found elsewhere, as well.

 Types of Boils

 Several types of boils can develop in a human body.
 Every boil begins as a red mark and gradually grows in size.
 Though the basic shape of most of the boils is same, boils may have different types of formations.
 Sometimes, different causes are also found to be present in different types of boils.
 The different types of boils are mentioned below:

 Treatment of Boils

 , etc. However, in India, most people treat boils through self-care.
 They apply a warm compress or soak the boil in warm water, which helps alleviating the pain and stimulates draining of the pus.
-The people in India wash the area with antibacterial soap and bandage properly, once the boil drains completely.
+The area is then washed with antibacterial soap and bandage properly, once the boil drains completely.

-However, the treatment is different in case of serious boil infection or carbuncles.
-The patients are advised to apply Magnesium Sulphate (Epsom salt) paste to the affected area for preventing the growth of bacteria.
+paste to the affected area for preventing the growth of bacteria.
 This paste can also reduce boils by absorbing pus and drying up the lesion.
-Apart from these, daily use of a soap/cleanser containing triclosan, triclocarban or chlorhexidine, when boils occur, can also help in treating boils.
-According to Indian Naturopathy
+Apart from the above mentioned methods, people treat boils through home remedies

 , as well.